The Good Daughters of Isaan (1) – Introduction to the series - The Isaan Record

 As a result, Isaan women don’t become self-reliant.
 They take the “easy” course and become dependent on a Western husband.
 Dependency, she concludes, has become “the DNA of Isaan girls.”

 The column smacked of sexism and racism, provoking an outcry from many in the Northeast, especially women.
 The dean of the College of Local Administration at Khon Kaen University wondered how Matichon Weekly could publish such a piece that reflected such a unforgivably patronizing and retrograde attitude.
-An Isaan freelance researcher, Jitima Janphrom, wanted to sue Phensri for defaming Isaan women.
+An Isaan women’s rights actvist, Pintong Lekan, wanted to sue Phensri for defaming Isaan women.

 The response from Isaan readers was so sharp and immediate that Matichon promptly retreated.
 The online version of the column was published on December 22; two days later Matichon posted an apology.
 In its statement, Matichon Weekly said that it had become aware of “the dissatisfaction and displeasure” with the content of the column which “caused damage to Isaan women, Isaan people, and Isaan society.”
 The publication apologized, saying that it “had not intended to create damage to Isaan women or Isaan people,” took the article down from its website, and discontinued Phensri’s column.